trufnetwork/node/truflation/scripts/deploy_instructions.md

 This will deploy the primitives and composed streams to the kwil database.

-Beware: This step takes a lot of time, as there's a lot of transactions to occur (30+ minutes).
+Beware: This step can take a lot of time, as there's a lot of transactions to occur.
 Be patient.

+If you are using the full data, this can take 10 secs * +200 tables ~= 30 minutes.
+Use `--minimum` flag on `Produce Source Maps` step to speed up deployment and testing.

 ## Add data to the database